-The Analysis Log is a compilation of the music analyzed in class and will be submitted before the end of the term.
-Each piece will be represented by a formal graph with a brief descriptive analysis.
-Your instructor must approve the Personal Analysis Project.
+The Analysis Log is a compilation of the music analyzed in class, and will be submitted before the end of the term.
+Each piece will be represented by a form graph, along with a page of analytic observations.
+Your instructor must approve the Personal Analysis Project in advance.
 You will be expected to apply all the concepts covered in the course in the analysis.
 Vocal works are usually structured around the text, so the analysis may not fit easily into the standard instrumental forms.

-ONLINE RESOURSES
+OLINE RESOURSES

-Supporting materials for this course are located at: https://hansenmedia.net/ In all analysis students will need to listen to audio renditions of a composition.
+Supporting materials for this course are located at: https://hansenmedia.net/courses/formal-analysis/.

+In all analysis students will need to listen to audio renditions of a composition, and most of the works discussed may be found on the instructor's site, on YouTube, or other music libraries online.
+While listening, it will be useful to view the score and mark the phrases, cadences, and key areas.
+Additional scores in the public domain are available on IMSLP, an online repository of music scores and recordings free from copyright restrictions.
 Most scores required for the class are found in the text, with corresponding audio files on the site.
-Works discussed may also be found on YouTube or in the Naxos library.
-While listening, it will be useful to view the score and mark phrase structure, cadences, and key areas.
-Many scores in the public domain are available on IMSLP, an online repository of music scores and recordings.